Ardillamas22/xmlrpc-bruteforcer/README.md

-##Bruteforce passwords via xmlrpc
+## Bruteforce passwords via xmlrpc
-'''

 Exposing the XML-RPC interface in a WordPress site can pose significant security risks.
 This interface allows for remote procedure calls, which, if not properly secured, can be exploited by attackers.
 Script takes advantage of this error by sending a large number of requests to the XML-RPC interface.
 This allows for rapid testing of user credentials, effectively enabling password cracking.
 It's crucial to understand that while this tool can be used for security testing.